Bases Conversion and Development Authority: Organization and function

 BCDA engages in public-private partnerships to push forward public infrastructure such as tollways, airports, seaports, and major real estate developments.
 It is one of the key agencies driving "Build Build Build", the Philippine government's infrastructure plan.
 This infrastructure plan is intended to reduce congestion, create jobs and alleviate costs in the Philippines.

 During the first two years of the present administration under Philippine President Rodrigo Duterte, BCDA has contributed P8.2 billion to the modernization program of the Armed Forces of the Philippines (AFP), BCDA's major stakeholder.
 The amount represents 20 percent of the total P40 billion received members of the AFP from BCDA since the state-run agency was created in 1992.
 For the past 25 years, BCDA has already disposed a total of Php90.32 billion worth of assets.

 Since 1992, BCDA has generated Php57.215 billion in disposition proceeds from the sale, lease and/or joint venture development of former Metro Manila camps and their transformation into new premier mix-use economic districts.
 The biggest two are Fort Bonifacio and Villamor Air Base, which are now known as Bonifacio Global City and Newport City, respectively.

 The biggest stakeholder of the BCDA is the Armed Forces of the Philippines (AFP).
 Of the Php57.215 billion generated through BCDA's Asset Disposition Program (ADP), 38.08% or P21.788 billion has been remitted to the National Treasury for the account of the AFP.
 This is broken down into Php12.292 billion for the AFP modernization program and Php9.496 billion for military replication expenses.
 As mandated by R.A.7227 and amended by R.A.
 7917, other beneficiaries are the contiguous municipalities of Taguig, Pateros and Makati, and 14 other government beneficiary agencies, receiving shares amounting to Php462 million and Php7.272 billion, respectively.
 On the other hand, some Php619 million went to the replication of non-military facilities affected by the developments, Php4.373 billion for taxes, duties and fees and Php7.190 to direct expenses like construction of site development projects, relocation and housing of informal occupants, survey, appraisal and titling expenses, as well as administrative costs.
 Further, Php10.891 billion went to the bases conversion program, the other major mandate under RA7227.

 After BCDA remits the money to the Bureau of Treasury, the utilization and distribution of the remittances become the responsibilities of the Department of Budget and Management in accordance with the approved fiscal program of the government and shall release the share of the beneficiary agencies pursuant to the budget execution guidelines.

+Legal issues

+In October 2024, the Supreme Court upheld with finality its April 3 arbitration award decision in favor of BCDA, which nullified the Camp John Hay development lease and ordered CJHDevco's eviction.